 One of the greatest threats to our public lands and rivers are the destructive forces of wildfires.
 In California, it has become a common occurrence.
 Caused by both human and natures wrath.
 Abandoned and illegal campfires are common on the Kern River.
 That's why, we have decided to work with the United States Forest Service, Smokey Bear and CalFire to promote the safe and responsible way to enjoy a campfire and the correct and efficient technique to put it out.
-WATCH-LEARN-SHARE this video with friends and famil and challenge yourself to take the quiz and test your wilderness skills.
+WATCH-LEARN-SHARE this video with friends and family to challenge yourself and take the quiz to test your wilderness skills.

 The Seven Principles of Outdoor Ethics should be everyone's go to learning tool when it comes to enjoying the outdoors responsibly.
 Leave No Trace is the world leader in teaching wilderness education and Kern River Conservancy is proud to be an official partner and a winner of the 2016 National Hot Spot Challenge.
 We dare you to learn all seven principles and show them off to your friends on your next outdoor adventure.